jon-bown/blog/_posts/2024-01-14-adversarial-super-bowl.md

 - **Generate**: OpenAI's ChatGPT (Version 4.0) was used for generating initial sets of variational questions for the original Super Bowl 50 questions from the evaluation set.

-- **Baseline:** Evaluate the performance of the ELECTRA small model on altered holdout sets.
+- **Baseline:** Evaluate the performance of the ELECTRA-small model on altered holdout sets.

-- **Fine-tuned:** Assess the ELECTRA small model after fine-tuning on the SQuAD dataset, using the same examples.
+- **Fine-tuned:** Assess the ELECTRA-small model after fine-tuning on the SQuAD dataset, using the same examples.

 - **Investigate:** Identify areas of weakness to guide the development of potential solutions.